RohitTholada/quick_notes/best_practice.md

 ### 🧾 Overview

 **Quick Notes** is a lightweight note-taking application built using React.
 It supports creating, editing, deleting, pinning, and searching notes, all managed in the browser via `localStorage`.
-Upcoming enhancements include grammar correction using AI (OpenAI/Ollama).
+Recent enhancements include **grammar correction and content rearrangement** using **AI (LLaMA 3 via Ollama)**.

 ---